donele/CarND-Unscented-Kalman-Filter/README.md

 I have tried to avoid evaluating temporary Eigen matrices, so that the compiler can have more oppotunities to optimize the Eigen template operations.
 More information on the efficient matrix evaluation can be found [here](http://eigen.tuxfamily.org/dox/TopicWritingEfficientProductExpression.html)

-I had attempted using matrices with fixed sizes, such as `Matrix4f`, instead of `MatrixXd` because it is supposed to be more efficient with smaller dimensions.
+I had attempted using matrices with fixed sizes, such as `Matrix4f`, instead of `MatrixXd`, because it is supposed to be more efficient with smaller dimensions.
 According to the [Eigne documentation](https://eigen.tuxfamily.org/dox/group__tutorialmatrixclass.html), the fixed sizes are created in the stack, so it can save time creating objects in the heap.
 However, I have abandoned that approach because mixing fixed sizes and dynamic sizes produced errors event if the dimensions were correct.
-Many examples in the starter code uses the dynamic sizes, therefore I kept creating the dynamic sizes unconsciously.
+Many examples in the starter code uses the dynamic sizes, so I kept creating the dynamic sizes unconsciously.
 This may be also problematic if code is shared by multiple users and others did the same thing as I did.

 In order to reduce the number of object creation and copy assignments, I pass `KFState` by reference as shown above in the functions `ProcessMeasurement()`, `Predict()`, and `Update()`.
-If I passed them by value, the functions would have looked like this:
+If I had chosen to pass them by value, the functions would have looked like this:

 ```c++
 KFState KF::ProcessMeasurement(const KFState& stateIn, float dt, const Eigen::VectorXd& z) {